EdgeCaseZA/FeedStoreAPI/documentation.md

   included in the `rentalPrice`.
 If this attribute is not present, the state can be inferred to be false.
 - The `priceSuffix` is optional and further clarifies the `rentalPrice` field.
+- The `isHolidayRental` boolean is optional and denotes whether the listing is a holiday rental or not.
+The absence infers not.

 <a id="7415-addressNode" href="#"></a>